 Offline Question Answering over Linked Data using Limited Resources

-a month ago by Diego Moussallem
+3 months ago by Diego Moussallem

 Since the beginning of the digital era, Question-Answering systems have been espoused as intelligent.
 They provide interaction with humans and respond to questions being asked based on certain facts or rules stored in the knowledge base.
 Most of the QA systems require high-speed internet and other resources.
 Our goal was to build an offline, mobile Question Answering system that is able to answer a user question by using only the limited resources of a mobile device such as a smartphone, and without an internet connection.